tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ![](images/listview-drag-and-drop-animation.gif)

+By arranging the images loaded into the master pane via another ergonomic drag-and-drop mechanism, we can set important information for the slides such as, their order in the final presentation.

 #### Cell Drag and Drop Implementation

 First, a new event will need to be defined in the `ImageItemCell` `Listener`,